hoangnhancs/TechStoreClient/README.md

 ### 2. Product & Category Management

-- **Create product**: admin can create new product with full details, inluce name, description, price, discount, attributes,...
+- **Admin CRUD product**: admin can create and update product with full details, inluce name, description, price, discount, attributes,...
+And admin also can delete product.
 - **Analys products, custommers**: admin can view the total products sold, total revenue, top-selling products, top customers,...
 - **Rich Media** support: Admin also can upload one or many detail images to Cloudinary per product
 - **List & Filter**: Users can get products by category, users can filter them by Filter Tags corresponding with each selected category.
 E.g: Phone has resolution 5, Chip, RAM,...
 Laptop has Graphics Card, Hard disk,...
+Users also can filter product by discount, price, brand,..
 - **Product Details**: Each product has its own detail page with full information: price, description, quantity in stock,...
 This page also has comment, review about this product

+### 3. Photos Management

+- **Cloudinary Integration**: All uploaded images (e.g., avatars) are stored, optimized, and served via Cloudinary.
+- **Banners Manage**: Admin can upload new banners onto Cloudinary server.
+And admin also remove any banner existed.
+- **Product Images**: Admins can update new main image and detail images for each product
+- **Avatar** Each user or admin also can upload their own avatar

-### 3. Shopping Cart & Checkout
+### 4. Shopping Cart & Checkout

 - **Persistent Cart**: per authenticated user
 - **Add/Update/Remove**: user can add new or existed product into cart, can remove permanent or reduce the number of products.
 Users can select/unselect multiple products with only one click per category, or select/unselect all products in cart for preparing for Payment.
 - **Order Placement**: users can payment with multiple ways (banking, card, COD,...).
 In card payment method, users can pay via StripePayment Gateway (Stripe Payment Intent)
 - **Order History**: user can tracking orders and payments, and also see detail information for these

-### 4. Real-Time Comments & Reviews
+### 5. Real-Time Comments & Reviews

 - **SignalR Hub** for live comment and review threads on products
 - **Nested Comments**: was built intuitively like modern social media platforms like Facebook, Instagram
 - **Comment & Review**: users can add new comment, or reply other comments.
 Users also can add new review, rating for products.

+### 6. Real-Time Notifications

+- **NotificationHub**: for live notification threads on any review or comment that user input
+- **Notification Popup**: contextual popup notifications for user or admin actions (e.g., new comment or review), displayed in real time.
+- **Notification Manage**: user/admin can manage notification by mark as read notification, delete notification.
+Also can sort and filter notifications to easily track and review important updates

-### 5. Email Notifications
+### 7. Email Notifications

 - **Transactional Emails** for registration, password reset, order confirmation
 - Built on **Resend API** for reliable delivery

-### 6. Address
+### 8. Address

 - **GHN API** integration for getting Provinces / Districts / Wards
 - **CRUD**: users can create new/update/remove addresses.
 It's used for Order feature.
 Users can use this feature at Order step or at user's profile

-### 7. Validation & Error Handling
+### 9. Validation & Error Handling

 - **Client-Side**: Zod schemas + React Hook Form + `@hookform/resolvers/zod`
 - Centralized **API Error Wrapper** (`HandleResult`)

-### 8. Architecture & Patterns
+### 10. Architecture & Patterns

 - **Clean Architecture**: API ↔ Application ↔ Domain ↔ Infrastructure
 - **CQRS** with MediatR: separate Commands & Queries
 - **Repository Pattern** & **Unit of Work** for data access
 - **AutoMapper**: easy for mapping between entity and DTO

-### 9. Photo Management

-- **Cloudinary Integration**: All uploaded images (e.g., avatars) are stored, optimized, and served via Cloudinary.
-- **Profile Photos**: Users can upload photo to set avatar.

 ---

-## ► Technologies Used
+## ► 🚀 Tech Stack

 ### **Backend**